- Artist: Uidentifisert kunstner

 The tapestry was among the materials and interior fittings that were sold at auction when the church was demolished.
 The Kildal family, neighbours of the church, purchased some of the items and stored them at their farm.
 A relative, Louise Kildal, visited the farm a few years later and found a dirty, old “rag”, covered in clay.

 Louise cleaned the rag, and from under the dirt emerged a tapestry made of beautiful yarn, which must have been coloured using dye from plants.
-She hung the tapestry in her living room.
-It was discovered there by museum director H. A. Grosch, who oversaw its purchase in 1887 and brought it to what is now the National Museum.
+She hung the tapestry in her living room and invited the museum director H. A. Grosch to come and have a look.
+This resulted in him buying the rug from Louise Kildal in 1887 and brought it to what is now the National Museum.